-Foam sheathing can be used in a variety of buildings and assemblies requiring fire resistance, where properly tested.
-Below find resources for using foam sheathing in fire rated applications.
+Foam plastic insulating sheathing products can be used in a variety of buildings and assemblies requiring fire resistance, where properly tested.
+Refer to these resources for using foam sheathing in fire rated applications.

 In view of international fire events, this flyer examines U.S. codes and standards (IBC and NFPA 285 requirements) as well as the practice of engineering evaluations, emphasizing the importance of keeping the focus on compliance and enforcement.

 Building code requirements relating to NFPA 285 testing requirements and the use of the alternative materials provision of the code to extend those test results to similar wall assemblies of equal or better performance.

 This infographic from the North American Modern Building Alliance (NAMBA) highlights the need for fire safety in high-rise buildings and shows how the U.S. is leading the way for facade fire testing and safety regulations.